How Apple’s New Mail Privacy Protection Will Affect My Email Marketing?

 - Review your automated campaigns and A/B tests.
 Consider using click rates instead of open rates.

-We at DirectIQ always follow the latest email technologies, and update our system to be compatible with all the changes and updates.
+At DirectIQ we always follow the latest email technologies. we constantly update our system to be compatible with all the changes and updates.
 We have been monitoring Apple’s new Mail Privacy Protection since it has been announced, and preparing for it.
-We expect mail open reports to show opens by Apple Mail clients as well as iCloud mail recipients.
+It is expected that mail open reports to show opens by Apple Mail clients as well as iCloud mail recipients.
 This will inflate your open percentage, but it will not impact click reports, therefore it won’t have an affect on your business.

-The change will have a negative impact on automation campaigns with triggers based on opens, and we are evaluating some potential changes, and we recommend our users not to set up automation campaigns with open triggers at the moment.
+The change will have a negative impact on automation campaigns with triggers based on opens.
+We are evaluating some potential changes, and we recommend our users not to set up automation campaigns with open triggers at the moment.
 We will post more updates as we make changes to announce them.